Pabau GO app

 Pro Tip

-Check what specific report types matter most to your practice before trialling any software.
+Check what specific report types matter most to your practice before testing any software.
 If you need revenue by treatment type, practitioner performance breakdowns, or marketing channel attribution, ask the vendor to demonstrate those reports in a live session.
 Do not assume they exist based on a feature list.

 Cliniko customer reviews and ratings

-One Software Advice reviewer summarised a common sentiment: “I loved Cliniko when we first adopted it and I love Cliniko even more now.
+One Software Advice reviewer summarized a common sentiment: “I loved Cliniko when we first adopted it and I love Cliniko even more now.
 The simplicity of operation and the ethos of the company leave their competitors behind.”
 That same review noted new features being added at no extra cost, which reflects a pricing approach users appreciate.

 The G2 profile flags collaborative note access as a workflow friction point, specifically that practitioners cannot view each other’s draft notes, which complicates team-based treatment planning and sign-off.